 There are many ways to assess the built environment.
 Below are examples of different scan and audit tools that evaluate the physical design of a community’s environment by collecting information such as land use, sidewalk availability, road volume, and access to parks.
 They can help identify specific issues or barriers to a safe and healthy community.
 Additionally, audits inform stakeholders on potential solutions to encourage safer access to street networks, improve access to green space and encourage a sense of community.

-The Harris County Public Health Built Environment Unit (HCPH BE) Unit developed an Environmental Scan Tool (EST) which was adapted from the Pedestrian Environmental Data Scan (PEDS).
-EST collects data at the street segment level on pedestrian, bicycle, and drainage infrastructure, as well as Global Positioning System (GPS) coordinates for certain street elements and traffic control devices (e.g., bus stops, stop signs, ADA ramps, pedestrian crossing signals).
-The EST field data can then be linked to a geospatial streets dataset and layered with socioeconomic data to form baseline maps of the walking environment.
-For additional training protocol and materials, please email [email protected]
+The Harris County Public Health Built Environment Unit (HCPH BE) Unit developed the Infrastructure Assessment Tool (IAT), formerly the Environmental Scan Tool (EST).
+The IAT was adapted from validated, paper-based walkability audits and developed into an online platform to collect data on pedestrian, bicycle, and road infrastructure.
+The IAT collects data at the street segment level on pedestrian, bicycle, and drainage infrastructure, as well as GPS coordinates for certain street elements and traffic control devices (e.g., bus stops, stop signs, ADA ramps, pedestrian crossing signals).
+The IAT field data can then be linked to a geospatial streets dataset and layered with socioeconomic data to form baseline maps of the walking environment.
+Visit the IAT web map to view existing data.
+For additional information or inquire about using the tool, please email [email protected]

 PhotoVoice is a resource that allows individuals to capture visual representations of their everyday lives so that researchers working with them may be able to gain understanding of opportunities and problems the community may face that previously might have been invisible (PhotoVoice).
 See HCPH guide for utilizing PhotoVoice.